 - usually work shifts, and may have to be on call during evenings and weekends

 - work in hangars or workshops, and on airfields

-- may have to work with chemicals such as fuel, oil and hydraulic fuels, which can be dangerous if not handled correctly, and in conditions that may be noisy and stressful
+- work with chemicals such as fuel, oil and hydraulic fluids, which can be hazardous if not handled correctly, and in conditions that may be noisy and stressful

 What's the job really like?